Difficulty

 Over 1 day

-- Check that the subfloor is solid, flat and clean.
-Fix concrete subfloors with a patching compound.
+- If needed, fix concrete subfloors with a patching compound.
 For wood subfloors, remove protruding nails and replace any damaged boards.

 - For slightly uneven floors, use a foam underlayment as the base for your laminate planks.
 If you determine you need to level the floor, sand the floor and apply a patching compound.